soerenuhrbach/vscode-deepl/README.md

 * `deepl.ignoreTags`: Comma-separated list of XML tags that indicate text not to be translated.
 * `deepl.defaultTargetLanguage`: Specifies the default target language the text should be translated to.
 The default target language will be overwriten by choosing a different language using the language chooser.
 (See all available target languages in the [offical documentation](https://www.deepl.com/docs-api/translate-text))
 * `deepl.defaultSourceLanguage`: Specifies the default source language the text should be translated to.
 The default source language will be overwriten by choosing a different language using the language chooser.
 (See all available source languages in the [offical documentation](https://www.deepl.com/docs-api/translate-text))
+* `deepl.translationMode`: Whether the selected text should be replaced with the translation result or inserted into a new line below/above

 ## Disclaimer